floybix/gpai/README.md

 Not ready to be used by anyone except me (yet)...

-This is designed for problems where the evolved program will be executed many times in one individual evaluation.
+This is intended for problems where the fitness function dominates the computation time.
 An example is a program controlling robot movement at each time step.
 It will be inefficient on toy problems common in the GP literature such as *parity* or *symbolic regression* where each individual program is evaluated only once (due to compilation and other overheads).

 ## Usage